 The clinical picture is very serious, and may present as meningitis and severe blood infection.
 Timely, appropriate antibiotic therapy can usually cure the meningitis (although serious complications including deafness, neurological problems and even amputations are still possible), whereas the severe blood infection leads to death in about 8% of cases.

-Vaccines are available against serogroups A, C, Y and W135.
-Most instances of the disease in Europe are caused by serogroups B and C. Since 1999, several countries have introduced vaccination programmes against serogroup C, using a new generation of so called “conjugate” vaccines.
-To date, no vaccine is available against serogroup B.
+Vaccines are available against serogroups A, B, C, Y and W. Most instances of the disease in Europe are caused by serogroups B and C.